Vale: a prose linter

 Checking a file

-To check a single file, run vale specify the file:
+To check a single file, run vale and specify the filename:

 % vale README.md